mikeymischief/mikeymischief.github.io/_posts/2021-06-27-mh2-cube-draft.md

 Another cube draft another second place for Jeddy.
 He's pretty consistently finishing second in the last couple drafts.
 Last time he took it down he had a Jeskai based tempo deck with some control elements.
 He kept telling me that I was wrong in my assessment that he was playing control.
 This deck, is a tempo deck that leans to play a lot of creatures early and apply pressure.
 With Brazen Borrower and Vendilion Clique, Jeddy has plenty of opportunity to maximize his mana in the early game.

-If the game goes long, he was Biogenic Ooze (see the board state in the picture above) and Stormwing Entity to finish off opponents.
+If the game goes long, he has Biogenic Ooze (see the board state in the picture above) and Stormwing Entity to finish off opponents.

 His deck is solid all around, has a familiar game plan of trying to out tempo his opponent, but this time he's using blue to keep his enemy off-kilter while his little dorks get in for damage.
 Jeddy's quickly becoming the tempo guy, just like I've been playing the control decks of the format.
 Jeddy knows one style and he plays it well.